wayri/Arduino-Oscilloscope/README.md

 This is really simple to do just follow the following steps and you are up-and-running.

 First and foremost plug in the *Display to Arduino*.
-For this see [How to get assemble the hardware](https://wayri.github.io/Osciduino/wiki)
+For this see [How to assemble the hardware](https://wayri.github.io/Osciduino/wiki)

 - Plug in your arduino (uno or mega) to the computer using the usb-2.0
 - Open the **Osciduino-3.ino** in arduino IDE